 Appalachian Sustainable Agriculture Project (ASAP) partnered with professors at Western Carolina University to integrate Farm to School into the course of study for pre-service teachers, early childhood educators, and health science students.
 We are working with the Jackson County school system and Head Start to establish one elementary school and one Head Start Center as “Learning Lab sites” where university and college students can see Farm to School in practice.

-- Farm To School Education Project (quick view as .pdf)
+- Local Food and Farm to School Education Project poster (quick view as .pdf)

 As an Extension agent, your work with agricultural producers, youth, and community education puts you in the unique position to offer an integrated approach to Farm to School and become a leader in the movement.
 As Farm to School continues to grow, farmers and other community members will look to Cooperative Extension for help implementing Farm to School initiatives.

 ASAP’s Farm to School to Community Project focuses on multiple intervention points to positively impact food environments, promote healthy food relationships for children, and build a stronger, more transparent local food system.
 This two year project, funded through Blue Cross Blue Shield of North Carolina Foundation, begins with a focus on Farm to School in three communities in year one and expands to include restaurants, groceries, Head Start centers, hospitals and colleges in year two.

 The Haywood County Farm to School Project was a collaboration of the NC Center for Health and Wellness (NCCHW) at UNC Asheville, ASAP, and Haywood County Schools.
 Funded by the Community Foundation’s Fund for Haywood County, the project brought Farm to School activities to five Haywood County schools and approximately 3,000 participants for the 2012-2013 school year.